ddyuewang/FX-modeling/assig2_WeiyiChen/README.md

 # Running Guide

+  - Jump Step 4 if you have python3 installed.
+  - Jump to Step 3 if you have python2 installed but without python3 installed.
+  - Start from Step 1 if you do not have python installed.

 ### System Requirements
 Make sure your system meets these requirements:
   - Operating system: MacOS 10.7 10.8 10.9 10.10 (it has been tested successfully on these)
   - RAM: 2GB.
   - Disk space: 2GB
-  - Skip step 1 and step 2 if you have python installed

 ### Step 1: Install Command Line Tools
   - Open terminal, type “xcode-select --install” in terminal (without quotes)
   - A pop-up windows will appear asking you about install tools, choose install tools, wait install to finish